rafafor24/Torre/README.md

 # Dev Log Rafael Forero
 # Why vue.js for the front-end?
 I decided to use vue.js for this project in order to challenge myself, this was the very first time I am using it besides a tutorial I watched on Friday.
 I have experience using React and Angular but for a while now I was willing to try something new and my friends and colleagues recommended vue.js and it is becoming popular, so I said: "Why not?"

-# Why Node.js with Express for the backend
+# Why Node.js with Express for the backend?
 Since I was going to learn a new framework from 0, I decided to use a more known technology for me, I am not that crazy.
 Also is cool to use the same programming language for both backend and frontend, Typescript.

 # Saturday 6th of February: Brainstorming